Email: Gilbert F. Dukes ›

 During 2018 Gil was recognized in the 25th Edition of The Best Lawyers in America for high caliber work in the practice areas of Tax Law and Trusts and Estates.

-Gil is a Fellow of the American College of Trust and Estate Counsel, and currently serves as a Trustee of Dauphin Way United Methodist Church.
+Gil is a Fellow of the American College of Trust and Estate Counsel (“ACTEC”).
 Gil is a member of the Mobile Estate Planning Council, the Mobile County Bar Association, and the Alabama Bar Association.
 Gil frequently speaks on estate and gift tax planning, tax deferred exchanges and other legal areas.
 Gil serves as President of Alabama 1031 Property Exchange, Inc., a company which assists taxpayers conducting tax-deferred exchanges of investment property, and has written articles regarding tax and real estate issues which have been published in The Alabama Lawyer as well as national publications such as Taxes, The Journal of Taxation, BNA Tax Management Weekly Report, BNA Tax Management Financial Planning Journal and BNA IRS Practice and Policy Bulletin.

 Gil is past Chairman of the Tax Section of the Alabama Bar Association, and served as special liaison for the Alabama Bar Association on the IRS/Practitioners’ Council.
 Gil formerly served as an adjunct lecturer at Spring Hill College in Mobile, and formerly served on the faculty of the Southern Trust School.
-Gil formerly served on the Advisory Board of Directors of SouthTrust Bank in Mobile, the Board of Trustees of UMS-Wright Preparatory School, the Board of Trustees of The American Institute on Federal Taxation, the Board of Directors of The Federal Tax Clinic, the Board of Directors of Mercy Medical Foundation, the Board of Directors of Goodwill Easter Seals, the Advisory Council of the University of South Alabama Mitchell College of Business, and the Board of Directors of Springhill Presbyterian Church Weekday School.
+Gil formerly served as Chairman of the Trustees of Dauphin Way United Methodist Church in Mobile, as an adjunct lecturer at Spring Hill College in Mobile, on the faculty of the Southern Trust School, on the Advisory Board of Directors of SouthTrust Bank in Mobile, the Board of Trustees of UMS-Wright Preparatory School, the Board of Trustees of The American Institute on Federal Taxation, the Board of Directors of The Federal Tax Clinic, the Board of Directors of Mercy Medical Foundation, the Board of Directors of Goodwill Easter Seals, the Advisory Council of the University of South Alabama Mitchell College of Business, and the Board of Directors of Springhill Presbyterian Church Weekday School.